cdown/chrisdown.name/posts/2013-07-11-moving-to-teamcity-from-jenkins.md

 There are supposedly more advanced features in Jenkins that don't exist in TeamCity (yet), but I don't think we use them.
-I'll quit happily take simplicity and ease of use over advanced functionality that I have yes to have use for.
+I'll quit happily take simplicity and ease of use over advanced functionality that I have yet to have use for.

 I am possibly in the "fluffy cloud" stage of adopting a new technology right